Searles Valley Minerals: 21st century

 In November 2007, Karnavati Holdings, a subsidiary of the Indian corporation Nirma Limited based in Ahmedabad (India), purchased Searles Valley Minerals corporation from Sun Capital Partners.

 Searles Valley Minerals Inc. is part of Climate VISION (Voluntary Innovative Sector Initiatives: Opportunities Now), a public/private partnership which is seeking to reduce US industry greenhouse gas emissions by 18 percent between 2002 and 2012.
 As it operates on government owned land, Searles Valley Minerals Inc. pays royalties of millions of dollars each year to both the federal and state governments.
 Much of those royalties cover the expenses of local school districts.

 Argus Cogeneration Plant

 The Argus Cogeneration Plant is a coal-fired power station located adjacent to the mineral processing plant in Trona, California.
 The power station has nameplate capacity of 63 MW and produced 296 GWh of electricity in 2018.
 It is the last coal-fired power station still operating in California.

 Unit 1 was commissioned in 1978 and has a nameplate capacity of 63 MW.
 Unit 2 was commissioned in January 1991 and had a nameplate capacity of 103 MW before ceasing operations on October 2, 2014.

 The power station is located at the coordinates 35°45′54″N 117°22′56″W.

+In 2025, the owner announced a plan to partially replace it with solar thermal technology from GlassPoint Solar.